 The 1965 Hollywood movie version of the play starred Julie Andrews and Christopher Plummer.
 Favourite famous songs from the play include “Maria”, “Do-Re-Mi”, “Sixteen Going on Seventeen”, “Edelweiss”, “My Favorite Things” and “So Long, Farewell”.

-The show ran from November 7th until January 5th last year from Tuesday to Sunday.
-Admission started at $39.
+The show runs from November 10th until December 24th this year from Tuesday to Sunday.
+Admission starts at $43.

 For a list of shows at other times of the year, see Vancouver’s Shows & Entertainment Calendar.